burning489/tmd/README.md

 2. might need to check the influence of the dimer length

-3. descent or ascent along v might not be a good standard, should consider draw surface along any two directions
+3. descent or ascent along v might not be a good standard, now i plot surface along any two basis from v, energy along v1 and v2 seems flat but other v seem a basin

 ## TODO